-114.1 A1 Confidentiality serves the public interest because it facilitates the free flow of information from the public accountant's client to the public accountant in the knowledge that the information will not be disclosed to a third party.
-Nevertheless, the following are circumstances where public accountants are or might be required to disclose confidential information or when such disclosure might be appropriate: (a) Disclosure is required by law, for example - (i) Production of documents or other provision of evidence in the course of legal proceedings; or (ii) Disclosure to the appropriate public authorities of infringements of the law that come to light: (b) Disclosure is permitted by law and is authorised by the client; and (c) There is a professional duty or right to disclose, when not prohibited by law - (i) To comply with the quality review of a professional body; (ii) To respond to an inquiry or investigation by a professional or regulatory body; (iii) To protect the professional interests of a public accountant in legal proceedings; or (iv) To comply with technical and professional standards, including ethics requirements.
-114.1 A2 In deciding whether to disclose confidential information, factors to consider, depending on the circumstances, include - (a) Whether the interests of any parties, including third parties whose interests might be affected, could be harmed if the client consents to the disclosure of information by the public accountant; (b) Whether all the relevant information is known and substantiated, to the extent practicable.
-Factors affecting the decision to disclose include - (i) Unsubstantiated facts:

-(ii) Incomplete information; and (iii) Unsubstantiated conclusions; (c) The proposed type of communication, and to whom it is addressed; and (d) Whether the parties to whom the communication is addressed are appropriate recipients.
+(g) received as a result of a professional or business relationship, after that relationship has ended; and Take reasonable steps to ensure that personnel under the public accountant's control, and individuals from whom advice and assistance are obtained, respect the public accountant's duty of confidentiality.
+114.1 A1 information knowledg Neverthel might be iality serves the public interest because it facilitates the free flow of on from the public accountant's client to the public accountant in the e that the information will not be disclosed to a third party. ess, the following are circumstances where public accountants are or required to disclose confidential information or when such disclosure appropriate: (a) Disclosure is required by law, for example - (i) Production of documents or other provision of evidence in the course of legal proceedings; or (ii) Disclosure to the appropriate public authorities of infringements of the law that come to light; (b) Disclosure is permitted by law and is authorised by the client; and (c) There is a professional duty or right to disclose, when not prohibited by law - (i) To comply with the quality review of a professional body; (ii) To respond to an inquiry or investigation by a professional or regulatory body; (iii) To protect the professional interests of a public accountant in legal proceedings; or (iv) To comply with technical and professional standards, including ethics requirements.
+114.1 A2 1 ng whether to disclose confidential information, factors to consider, g on the circumstances, include - (a) Whether the interests of any parties, including third parties whose interests might be affected, could be harmed if the client consents to the disclosure of information by the public accountant; (b) Whether all the relevant information is known and substantiated, to the extent practicable.
+Factors affecting the decision to disclose include - (i) Unsubstantiated facts; (ii) Incomplete information; and (iii) Unsubstantiated conclusions; (c) The proposed type of communication, and to whom it is addressed; and (d) Whether the parties to whom the communication is addressed are appropriate recipients.
 R114.2 A public accountant shall continue to comply with the principle of confidentiality even after the end of the relationship between the public accountant and a client.
 When changing employment or acquiring a new client, the public accountant is entitled to use prior experience but shall not use or disclose any confidential information acquired or received as a result of a professional or business relationship.
-SUBSECTION 11 5 - PROFESSIONAL BEHAVIOUR R115.1 A public accountant shall comply with the principle of professional behaviour, which requires a public accountant to - (a) Comply with relevant laws and regulations; (b) Behave in a manner consistent with the profession's responsibility to act in the public interest in all professional activities and business relationships; and (c) Avoid any conduct that the public accountant knows or should know might discredit the profession.
+SUBSECTION 115 - PROFESSIONAL BEHAVIOUR R115.1 A public accountant shall comply with the principle of professional behaviour, which requires a public accountant to - (a) Comply with relevant laws and regulations; (b) Behave in a manner consistent with the profession's responsibility to act in the public interest in all professional activities and business relationships; and (c) Avoid any conduct that the public accountant knows or should know might discredit the profession.
 A public accountant shall not knowingly engage in any business, occupation or activity that impairs or might impair the integrity, objectivity or good reputation of the profession, and as a result would be incompatible with the fundamental principles.
 115.1 A1 Conduct that might discredit the profession includes conduct that a reasonable and informed third party would be likely to conclude adversely affects the good reputation of the profession.
+R115.2 When undertaking marketing or promotional activities, a public accountant shall not bring the profession into disrepute.
+A public accountant shall be honest and truthful and shall not make - (a) Exaggerated claims for the services offered by, or the qualifications or experience of, the public accountant; or